Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 ![](img/2_ros_unity.png)

+- If you have not already cloned this [PLACEHOLDER] repository, do so now, and follow the steps in [Step 1](1_urdf.md) to set up the Unity project.

-- Download the provided ROS-side assets from [PLACEHOLDER]().
-Place the contents inside the source directory of your ROS workspace, e.g. `~/catkin_ws/src`.
-This package includes Python scripts, MoveIt configs, and the ROS msg and srv definition files.
+- Navigate to the `Unity-Robotics-Hub/tutorials/pick_and_place/ROS` directory of this repo.
+Copy all of the contents in ROS (niryo_moveit, niryo_one_ros-master, etc.).
+Place the contents inside the `src` directory of your ROS workspace, e.g. `~/catkin_ws/src`.
+These packages include Python scripts, MoveIt configs, and the ROS message and service files.

 ## The Unity Side

 - If the current Unity project is not already open, select and open it from the Unity Hub.

-- The `PickAndPlace.unitypackage` includes a Plugins folder.
+- Note the contents of the Assets/Plugins folder.
 This contains the MessageGeneration scripts, which have created a new menu option, “RosMessageGeneration.”
 Select `RosMessageGeneration -> Auto Generate Messages` and select `All Messages in Directory`.

 ![](img/2_gen.png)